Optimal differentially private kernel learning with random projection: Excess risk analysis of DP kernel learning with squared loss

 \subsection{DP kernel ridge regression via random projection}

-We analyze the generalization performance of the differentially private kernel ridge regression algorithm presented in Algorithm \ref{alg:dprp_reg}.
-Under the capacity condition (Assumption~\ref{assump:cap}) and the source condition (Assumption~\ref{assump:source}), Theorem~\ref{thm:dprp_reg_rate} provides a high-probability bound on the excess risk.
+We analyze the excess risk of the differentially private kernel ridge regression algorithm presented in Algorithm \ref{alg:dprp_reg}.
+Under the eigenvalue assumption (Assumption~\ref{assump:cap}), Theorem~\ref{thm:dprp_reg_rate} provides a high-probability bound on the excess risk.